National Steel Bridge Alliance

 Bridges to Prosperity

-Hastings is very excited about his second trip with B2P.
+NSBA's very own John Hastings was very excited about taking his second trip with B2P.
 "I enjoy volunteering and building things, so this was an opportunity to do both of those and use my engineering skills to help a community have access to the basics," he said.
 "It is also an opportunity to build relationships with a diverse group of individuals in the bridge industry."

-Check out the video from our 2016 B2P Panama trip!
+Check out the video from the 2019 B2P Bolivia trip!

 To learn more about B2P and how you can become a volunteer or industry partner, visit www.bridgestoprosperity.org/what-you-can-do.
 And you can read about NSBA's two previous B2P projects by clicking here for the 2016 trip and here for the 2018 trip.